GAR-Project/project/README.md

 <br>

 We would like to point out that `hping3` could have been invoked with the `--flood` option instead of `--faster`.
 When using `--flood` the machine will generate as many packets as it possibly can.
 This would be great in a world of rainbows but...
 The virtual network was quickly overwhelmed by the ICMP messages and packets began to be discarded everywhere.
-Event though this is technically a **DoS** attack gone right too it obscures the phenomena we are fater so we decied to use `--faster` as the rate it provides suffices for our needs.
+Event though this is technically a **DoS** attack gone right too it obscures the phenomena we are faster so we decided to use `--faster` as the rate it provides suffices for our needs.

 </div>